ycpcs/cs370-fall2020/labs/lab05.md

 To quit the program simply close the window.

-Congratulations, you have now rendered your first 3D scene.
+Congratulations, you have now rendered your first 3D scene with an orthographic projection.

 Next we will discuss how to load models rather than build geometry manually, create a perspective projection, and place a camera in the scene.